631 Sherman Drive, (910) 433-1579

 Nov.- Feb.: Mon.-Fri.
 8 am-5 pm

-Clark Park and its Nature Center join the Cape Fear River Trail and Moses Mathis “Bicycle Man” playground/trailhead to form a complex suited to hours of enjoyment and education.
+Clark Park and its Nature Center join the Cape Fear River Trail (CFRT) and Moses Mathis “Bicycle Man” playground/trailhead to form a complex suited to hours of enjoyment and education.
 It is the city’s second largest regional park and considered a gem by visitors.
 It remains a natural woodland area dedicated to preserving the environment, educating the public on North Carolina plants and wildlife, and providing the only camping in the area.
-The Nature Center museum features displays and live animals.
+The Nature Center museum features displays and free viewing of live animals.
 Clark Park also provides exciting education and recreation programming.

 Contact the park office at 910-433-1579 if you would like to receive a copy of our monthly newsletter with updated program information or follow us on Facebook at www.facebook.com/fcprnature.

 EDUCATOR AND GROUP SERVICES